askimed/nf-test/docs/getting-started.md

 }
 ```

 Everything that is defined in the process block is later executed in the Nextflow script that is created automatically to test your process.
-Therefore, you can use every Nextflow specific functions and commands to define the values of the input array (e.g. Channels, files, paths, ...).
+Therefore, you can use every Nextflow specific function or command to define the values of the input array (e.g. Channels, files, paths, etc.).

 ### The `then` block

-The `then` block describes the expected output channels of the process when we execute it with the input parameters from the `when` block.
+The `then` block describes the expected output channels of the process when we execute it with the input parameters defined in the `when` block.

 The `then` block typically contains mainly assertions to check assumptions (e.g. the size and the content of an output channel).
 However, this block accepts every Groovy script so you can import also third party libraries to define very specific assertions.